RuslanGren/Amazing-Numbers/README.md

 # Amazing-Numbers

 Amazing Numbers is just a simple Java project from JetBrains Academy.
-It covers basic operations on integers as well as with Java Collections.
 It determines various properties of a number such as whether a number is even, odd, buzz, duck, palindromic, gapful, spy, square, sunny, jumping, happy or sad.

 How to use: